-Unit 10 has steep slopes, yet is the typical Douglas fir plantation found throughout PGFHP.
 Overstocked, this unit has vast areas where there is little or no understory vegetation and the competition for light, moisture and nutrients causes the entire plantation to be stressed and increasingly vulnerable to attack by diseases, insects and fire.
 Unit provides below average wildlife habitat.
+Idea relative density is between 35 and 40.
+This stand doesn't provide the best habitat for wildlife.

-Steep slopes maybe a limitation.
-The unit needs restoration thinning (VDT) leaving between 100 and 140 trees per acre.
-The average diameter of leave trees would be approximately 12 inches.
-This spacing would reduce competition, improve tree vigor and allow light to reach the forest floor; stimulate the reestablishment of understory vegetation; begin providing enhanced wildlife habitat.
+Implement restoration thinning (VDT) leaving 100+ trees per acre.
+The average leave tree will have a diameter of 15 inches.
+Increased tree spacing would reduce competition, improve tree vigor and allow light to reach the forest floor; stimulate the reestablishment of understory vegetation; begin providing enhanced wildlife habitat.
 Under plant of cedar and hemlock to create 2nd canopy would add much needed species diversity and vertical canopy structure.